 Get a deep understanding of what motivates an individual in your audience and the group as a whole to take action.
 Using this understanding, try to align your campaign goals around what these audiences care about.

-Having the ability to target and predict donors eliminates all the guesswork out of list selection and segmentation, saving any unnecessary time, effort, and resources throughout the process.
+Having the ability to target and predict donors removes the guesswork from list selection and segmentation, saving you time, effort, and resources throughout the process.
 This can allow your organization to easily identify opportunities and raise more money, so you can optimize your programs for better outcomes.